margoliashlab/arfview/README.md

 *Selection from dataset*
 To export a portion of a dataset, plot plot it as a oscillogram or spectrogram, and then double click on the plot.
 A line will appear on the plot.
 Click and drag the line to create a shaded region on the plot, and adjust the edges of the region to the selection you want to export.
 Then click "Export Selection" on the main toolbar.

-Changing the position of the windows
+Changing the position of the panels
 ------------------------------------
+You can change the relative position of the four panels (Tree, Attributes, Settings, Data), by clicking on and dragging the purple bars containing the panel titles.